+UCAS (Universities and Colleges Admissions Service) is the centralised service that students in the UK use to apply to university.
 We work closely with UCAS in passing on the results of the test or assessment a candidate has taken.

 Please note: Whilst we at Cambridge Assessment Admissions Testing work with certain admissions departments and UCAS, we are separate organisations.
 For specific queries about UCAS applications, please contact UCAS.

-Candidates usually need to submit their UCAS application by mid October the year before they want to start a course
+You usually need to take your admissions test in October/November the year before you want to start a course.

 There are exceptions though – if you'll be a graduate at the start of the course, and you're applying for graduate medicine (course code A101) at the University of Cambridge, you could then also apply to medicine (course code A100) at Cambridge, as well as graduate medicine (course code A101) at the University of Oxford.